Why does endometriosis cause pain?

 How do you reduce the symptom & sensation of pain?

-As mentioned above, Prostaglandins are one of the key natural chemicals in the body that assist the transmission of pain signals to the brain.
+As mentioned above, prostaglandins are one of the key natural chemicals in the body that assist the transmission of pain signals to the brain.
+To help you fully understand the role of these pain messenger chemicals, you will find a detailed explanation HERE

 You might like these